guanxing20/deep-prove/README.md

 # Lagrange Machine Learning Provable Inference

+**Warning: This codebase has not been audited, use at your own risk!**

-This repository contains the implementation of the Lagrange Machine Learning Provable Inference project.
+This repository contains the implementation of DeepProve, the Lagrange machine learning provable inference project.

 ## Getting Started